pooja-bhavani/signoz-temporal-track/readme.md

 The result is a set of advanced ClickHouse SQL panels that automatically flag statistically anomalous activities (Z-Score), predict SLO budget burn rates using Google SRE methodologies, and calculate regional blast radius drift.

+---

+## How I did this

+I leveraged the Template Augmentation strategy.
+I started by importing the official Temporal SDK Metrics (Go) dashboard template from the SigNoz repository to secure baseline worker metrics.

+From there, I utilized Query Builder v5, which supports multiple aggregations in a single query for side-by-side comparisons.
+I wrote advanced ClickHouse SQL to build our custom correlator dashboard:

+- Z-Score Anomaly Detection: I used mathematical ClickHouse functions like stddevPop() to dynamically calculate standard deviations across our workflow activities, automatically flagging activities (like activity.check_fraud) as "ANOMALOUS" when they spiked beyond expected statistical thresholds.
+- Multi-Cluster Drift Detection: Used CROSS JOIN patterns in ClickHouse to isolate live execution latency and compare it against a rolling global baseline.
+This dynamically surfaces specific subsets of the fleet that are degrading.
+- W3C Trace Context Propagation: And ensured that every metric and structured error log contained a valid trace_id and span_id, adhering to the W3C Trace Context standard.
+This guarantees that SigNoz can seamlessly link a spike in activity timeouts directly to the underlying application error log.

+---

+*To perform this project*

 ## Prerequisites

 ### Phase 1: AWS Infrastructure Provisioning